Juvenile Justice Process

 - Diversion is a form of non-judicial handling of a criminal case.
 A juvenile may receive help through a diversion program rather than going through the judicial process.

 - Upon successful completion of the diversion program, no further court action will be pursued, and the juvenile may qualify to have his or her record SEALED/EXPUNGED.

 - If the diversion program is not completed successfully, the State Attorney may file formal charges with Juvenile Court

 Once a petition has been filed, the juvenile defendant is entitled to an arraignment.
 At this hearing, the defendant is notified of the charges against him or her.
-If the juvenile defendant has not already hired an attorney, the judge will determine if one is needed.
+If the juvenile defendant has not already hired an attorney in Jacksonville, the judge will determine if one is needed.
 The juvenile defendant, or their attorney, will enter a plea of guilty, not guilty or no contest to the charges.
 If a plea of not guilty is entered, then the case will proceed.
 If a plea of guilty or no contest is entered, the defendant may be sentenced or the case may be set for a disposition hearing.

 Adjudicated vs. Adjudication Withheld

 If a juvenile has been “adjudicated” of an offense, then the judge has ruled that he or she has committed a delinquent act or violation of law and is adjudicated delinquent.

 If a juvenile has “adjudication withheld” then a judge has concluded that the juvenile has committed a delinquent act or violation, but that a formal pronouncement of delinquency should be withheld.